 Signs of Depression and Paranoia During the 1973 Arab-Israeli war, Nixon told Henry Kissinger that he was likely to be killed by his critics in the worsening Watergate scandal.
 Nixon was unable to act in the crisis, so Kissinger, as National Security Advisor, ordered US military forces to warn the Soviet Union that American vital interests were at stake.
 Kissinger alone gave the order to launch nuclear-armed B-52 bombers to airborne holding points.

-The book, Arrogance of Power, based in part on interviews with Dr. Hutschnecker (Nixon's former psychiatrist) claims that:
+The book, Arrogance of Power, based in part on interviews with Dr. Hutschnecker (Nixon's former psychiatrist) includes information that:

 • Nixon took Dilantin, an anticonvulsant that can affect a person's ability to reason rationally and can cause confusion and memory loss.
 He obtained the pills from a friend, not by prescription.